raoul125/SpaceMiningSim/README.md

 - **Visualization:** Create a visual representation of the simulation, showing the movement of trucks, resource extraction, and station activity.

-- **Unit Tests:** Implement a comprehensive suite of unit tests to ensure the correctness and robustness of the simulation code.
+- **Unit Tests:** Implement a comprehensive suite of unit tests to ensure the correctness and robustness of the simulation code using Google Test Framework.

+- **Code Coverage** Utilize a tool like VectorCast or LDRA to ensure MC/DC code coverage